Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Limitations:

 - It doesn't seamlessly integrate into existing workflows, you have to switch to a web browser.
-- No QR code to join support.
+- No QR code to join support. // It does have
-- More of a presentation tool than a voting tool.
+- More of a presentation tool than a voting tool. // Not really

 Break down what it is these solutions are doing.